-Results 1–9 of 9 for "Amicus Brief"X related to "Military suicides continue to climb" Refine Your Search Refine Your Search TopicLaw & psychology (4)Abortion (1)Human rights (1)Lesbian, gay, bisexual, transgender (1)Teens (1)Women & men (1)Document TypeAmicus BriefXYear2012 (2)2010 (4) Results 1–9 of 9 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.APA Amicus Briefs by IssueListing of the amicus briefs by issues such as sexual orientation, gays in the military, abortion and confidentiality.
-Each of the titles below links to a one-page summary.Amicus Brief 3.APA Amicus Briefs in Alphabetical OrderListing of the amicus briefs in alphabetical order, including topics such as sexual orientation, gays in the military, abortion and confidentiality.
-Amicus Brief 4.APA Amicus Briefs by YearListing in reverse chronological order of APA amicus briefs, on subjects such as sexual orientation, psychotherapist-patient privilege and the death penalty.
+Results 1–9 of 9 for "Amicus Brief"X related to "Military suicides continue to climb" Refine Your Search Refine Your Search TopicLaw & psychology (5)Human rights (1)Lesbian, gay, bisexual, transgender (1)Teens (1)Women & men (1)Document TypeAmicus BriefXYear2012 (2)2011 (1)2010 (3) Results 1–9 of 9 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.APA Amicus Briefs by IssueListing of the amicus briefs by issues such as sexual orientation, gays in the military, abortion and confidentiality.
+Each of the titles below links to a one-page summary.Amicus Brief 2.APA Amicus Briefs in Alphabetical OrderListing of the amicus briefs in alphabetical order, including topics such as sexual orientation, gays in the military, abortion and confidentiality.
+Amicus Brief 3.APA Amicus Briefs by YearListing in reverse chronological order of APA amicus briefs, on subjects such as sexual orientation, psychotherapist-patient privilege and the death penalty.
 Each of the titles links to a one-page summary.
-Amicus Brief 5.Floyd v.
+Amicus Brief 4.Floyd v.
 CainResearch and psychological science indicate that not every voluntary confession is true.
-The brief also addresses why innocent people confess and how voluntary false confessions are difficult for judges, juries and others to discern.Amicus Brief (May 2010)6.Rivera v.
-Illinois, 2-09-1060APA described research on false confessions and factors that lead to them, such as length of interrogation, mental illness, and low IQ.Amicus Brief (July 2010)7.Perry v.
-SchwarzeneggerChallenge to Proposition 8 (California Marriage Protection Act).Amicus Brief (October 2010)8.Fisher v.
+The brief also addresses why innocent people confess and how voluntary false confessions are difficult for judges, juries and others to discern.Amicus Brief (May 2010)5.Fisher v.
 University of Texas at AustinThe brief explains whether the US Supreme Court’s decisions interpreting the Equal Protection Clause of the Fourteenth Amendment, including Grutter v.
-Bollinger, 539 U.S. 306 (2003), permit the University of Texas at Austin’s use of race in undergraduate admissions decisions.Amicus Brief (August 2012)9.Miller v.
+Bollinger, 539 U.S. 306 (2003), permit the University of Texas at Austin’s use of race in undergraduate admissions decisions.Amicus Brief (August 2012)6.Michigan v.
+KowalskiAPA’s brief supports scientific research on false confessions provides a strong empirical foundation for the admission of expert testimony on the subject and that it should be admitted as evidence under the Daubert standard for expert testimony.Amicus Brief (September 2011)7.Miller v.
 Alabama and Jackson v.
-Hobbs APA's brief discusses life-without-parole sentencing for juveniles in homicide cases.Amicus Brief (January 2012) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–9 of 9 for "Amicus Brief"X related to "Military suicides continue to climb"
+Hobbs APA's brief discusses life-without-parole sentencing for juveniles in homicide cases.Amicus Brief (January 2012)8.Rivera v.
+Illinois, 2-09-1060APA described research on false confessions and factors that lead to them, such as length of interrogation, mental illness, and low IQ.Amicus Brief (July 2010)9.Perry v.
+SchwarzeneggerChallenge to Proposition 8 (California Marriage Protection Act).Amicus Brief (October 2010) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–9 of 9 for "Amicus Brief"X related to "Military suicides continue to climb"